justinlee007/CarND-Vehicle-Detection/README.md

 ###1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented both sliding multi-scale window search and a HOG sub-sampling window search.
-My submission includes only the HOG sub-sampling search because it performed much faster and lowered training time drastically.
+My submission includes only the HOG sub-sampling search because it performed much faster and video processing time drastically.

 ####Multi-window sliding search
 For the window search, the following parameters are used: